benheutmaker/Swish/README.md

 # Swish
 Swish is a gesture based app designed for shopping fashion.
-Built in 24 hours at the 2015 Money 20/20 Hackathon, Las Vegas.
+Built in 24 hours as the sole developer at the 2015 Money 20/20 Hackathon in Las Vegas.
 Integrated into Simplify Payment SDK for processing Mastercard payments.

 Points are aquired when any activity is triggered.